OBOAcademy/obook/docs/howto/obsolete-term.md

      - [http://wiki.geneontology.org/index.php/Editor_Guide](http://wiki.geneontology.org/index.php/Editor_Guide)

 7. If the obsoleted term was replaced by another term in the ontology: In the 'Annotations' window, select ```+``` to add an annotation.
-In the resulting menu, select ```term replaced by``` and enter the ID of the replacement term.
+In the resulting menu, select ```term replaced by``` and enter the ID of the replacement term (in CURIE format).

 8. If the obsoleted term was not replaced by another term in the ontology, but there are existing terms that might be appropriate for annotation, add those term IDs in the 'consider' tag: In the 'Annotations' window, select ```+``` to add an annotation.
 In the resulting menu, select ```consider``` and enter the ID of the replacement term.

+9. Add a link to the GitHub ticket that requested the obsoletion.
+In the 'Annotations' window, select ```+``` to add an annotation.
+In the resulting menu, select seeAlso and paste a link to the GitHub ticket.

-9. Save changes.
+10. Save changes.

 ## Obsolete a class (using Protege 'Make entity obsolete' function)

 1. Navigate to the term to be obsoleted.
 1. In the Protege edit menu-> Make entity obsolete
-1. Prepend the definition with OBSOLETE.
-For example, OBSOLETE.
-Chronic form of myeloproliferative neoplasm.
+1. Prepend the definition with 'OBSOLETE.''
+For example, `OBSOLETE.
+Chronic form of myeloproliferative neoplasm.`
 1. Add a statement about why the term was made obsolete: In the 'Annotations' window, select ```+``` to add an annotation.
 In the resulting menu, select ```rdfs:comment``` and select Type:  ```Xsd:string```.
 Consult the wiki documentation for suggestions on standard comments: